hyosung11/Launch-School/Courses/journal.md

 19:58 I need to go up and put the kids to bed.

 20:25 Moving to MBP now on the couch next to Sohee.

+## 20220106 목요일

+07:28 Tough problems with Alex this morning.
+Another beautiful day to study though.

+10:15 After marriage counseling, I still need to find a new job quickly.
+Ugh.
+Talk to Jeff Federman at Gusto.

+10:58 Reading the Tech Resume book.
+Now going to study with Laurent.